juliapaw/Frends.SMTP/Frends.Smtp.SendEmail/README.md

 ## Integration Tests

-Integration tests in Frends.Smtp are run as part of unit test runs.
+Integration tests in Frends.SMTP are run as part of unit test runs.

 ## Performance Tests

-No performance tests are done in Frends.Smtp as the SMTP server itself is the main component during execution.
+No performance tests are done in Frends.SMTP as the SMTP server itself is the main component during execution.

 # Changelog